MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 - Use [Azure Logic Apps](/azure/logic-apps/logic-apps-overview#more-about-azure-logic-apps) to create a new version of the application whenever an update is made to it.
 Azure maintains a history of application versions and can revert or promote to any previous version.

-- Many Azure database services provide point-in-time restore functionality that can help you roll back.
+- Many Azure Database services provide point-in-time restore functionality that can help you roll back.
 Services that support point-in-time restore include:

   - [Azure SQL Database](/azure/azure-sql/database/recovery-using-backups)
   - [Azure SQL Managed Instance](/azure/azure-sql/managed-instance/point-in-time-restore)